Science on Trial

 The structure transfers even if the moral weight does not.
 A practice that looks pathological from outside is unremarkable from inside, because the local rituals make sense to the people performing them.

-The invisibility runs to the reader.
+The invisibility runs to you, the LessWrong reader.
 Appeal to authority is a named fallacy.
 Did you ever believe someone because they studied at Harvard or Stanford?
 Did you find a paper more credible because it had many citations?
 If so, you’re a part of the problem.
 That reflex, unnoticed and routine, is the symptom under diagnosis.

 Who is the jury?

 The outside jury is already in session.
 Retraction Watch logged 140 retractions in 2000 and more than 10,000 in 2023.
 Elisabeth Bik has surfaced image manipulation in more than 4,000 papers.
 Data Colada’s forensic analyses took down Ariely’s 2012 honesty paper and four of Gino’s; Harvard revoked Gino’s tenure in May 2025, apparently the first such revocation since at least the 1940s.
-Gino’s $25 million defamation claims against Data Colada were dismissed in September 2024.

 In March 2020, Bik publicly criticized Didier Raoult’s hydroxychloroquine paper, flagging non-randomized controls and six omitted treated patients, including one who died.
 In April 2021, Raoult’s IHU in Marseille filed a criminal complaint against her for harcèlement moral aggravé, tentative de chantage, and tentative d’extorsion.
 The prosecutor reportedly closed it in March 2024.
 The paper was retracted in December 2024.